 It was mind boggling.

 Given the volume of information and limited time, we barely scratched the surface before the librarians showed us out.
 While it’s unlikely we’ll ever return, plenty of research still lies ahead for the Ogles of Ireland.
 So, I wrote a paper covering some Ogles in Ireland between 1600 and 1800.
-Look for it here at www.ogles.org, or read it in the next volume of The Ogle Genealogist.
+Read it in volume 37 of The Ogle Genealogist (TOG v.37).